 $400.00 a week times 52 weeks a year is going to be roughly $21,000.00 a year times the number of years between now and the time the child is likely to be 22 years old and out of college.

-We also need his share of the college related costs so we'd have to build that in.
+We also need his share of the college related costs to be covered by life insurance, so we'd have to build that in.

 If college costs are $40,000.00 a year, we would need an extra $160,000 in life insurance coverage.